niemasd/MemCard-PRO-Renamer/README.md

 3. Drag-and-drop the folder that contains all of your game save folders (or manually type it if drag-and-drop doesn't work on your machine)
 4. Hit `ENTER`, and the tool will create a renamed copy of each of your game save folders (to avoid accidentally overwriting and breaking something)

+You'll need Python installed on your machine to run this script, and it *should* hopefully work on any operating system out-of-the-box.
+If not, please feel free to create a [GitHub Issue](https://github.com/niemasd/MemCard-PRO-Renamer/issues) with info about your computer's operating system / environment, and I can try to help figure it out :-)

 ## How It Works
 It'll load the [PSX](https://github.com/niemasd/GameDB-PSX), [PS2](https://github.com/niemasd/GameDB-PS2), and [GameCube](https://github.com/niemasd/GameDB-GC) serial-number-to-title mappings from [my game databases](https://github.com/niemasd/GameDB), and it'll automatically rename your game folders as follows: